How Your Summer Plans Could Impact Next Year’s Tax Return

 5. You filed a tax extension this year.

 This year’s tax extension deadline isn’t until Oct.
-17, 2022, but we challenge you to file this summer if you can.
+15, 2025, but challenge yourself to file this summer (if possible).
 You’ve got this!

 This article is for informational purposes only and not legal or financial advice.